Wyoming Valley: Founding of Luzerne County

-Metropolitan Statistical Area
+Metropolitan statistical area

 The Scranton–Wilkes-Barre–Hazleton, PA Metropolitan Statistical Area, also known as the Wyoming Valley, covers Lackawanna, Luzerne, and Wyoming counties.
 It had a combined population of 558,166 in 2015.
 The counties adjacent to Wyoming Valley include Monroe County (Southeast), Susquehanna County (Northeast), Wayne County (East), Columbia County (West), Bradford County (Northwest), Carbon County (South), Sullivan County (West) and Schuylkill County (Southwest).

-As of 2000, the area also had the highest percentage of non-Hispanic whites of any U.S. metropolitan area with a population over 500,000, with 96.2% of the population stating their race as white alone and not claiming Hispanic ethnicity, however the Hispanic demographic has been significantly rising since then.
+As of the 2000 census, the area also had the highest percentage of non-Hispanic whites of any U.S. metropolitan area with a population over 500,000, with 96.2% of the population stating their race as white alone and not claiming Hispanic ethnicity, however the Hispanic demographic has been significantly rising since then.

 When metropolitan areas were first defined in 1950, Scranton and Wilkes-Barre were in separate metropolitan areas.
 Lackawanna County was defined as the Scranton Standard Metropolitan Area, while Luzerne County was defined as the Wilkes-Barre–Hazleton metropolitan area.
 The two metropolitan areas were merged after the 1970 census as the Northeast Pennsylvania Standard metropolitan statistical area, with Monroe County added as a component.
-It was renamed the Scranton/Wilkes-Barre metropolitan statistical area after the 1980 census, and Columbia and Wyoming counties were added.
+It was renamed the Scranton–Wilkes-Barre metropolitan statistical area after the 1980 census, and Columbia and Wyoming counties were added.
 Hazleton was added as a primary city in the 1990 census, while Monroe County lost its metropolitan status.

 After the 2000 census, Columbia County lost metropolitan status, while Hazleton was removed as a primary city.
 Scranton is the largest city in Lackawanna County as well as the entire metropolitan area by a large margin, nearly doubling the population of the second largest city in the metropolitan area, Wilkes Barre.